2014, 2016 and 2018 NAIA DII National Champions

 Played in four NCAA Tournaments while at Valparaiso University

-Has four children with his wife Amy (Jace, Will, Allie and Riley)
+Has six children with his wife Amy (Jace, Will, Allie, Riley, Joel, and Abigail)

 A typical Wildcat player is...